Thornhill Hall: History

-Some ruins of the house and the moat still remain at Thornhill Rectory Park.
+Some ruins of the hall and the moat remain in Rectory Park.
 This large house had a secret underground passage, that lead to Thornhill Parish Church. just a few hundred yards away from the park.
-The passage remained until the early 1990s when it was filled in due to safety reasons.
+The passage remained until the early 1990s when it was filled in for safety reasons.

 Recent events

-The Heritage Lottery Fund awarded a grant to the architectural study of the ruins in the summer of 2011.
+The Heritage Lottery Fund awarded a grant for an architectural study of the ruins in the summer of 2011.